TelemetryHarbor/harbor-docs/docs/data-ingestion/overview.md

 When sending data to Telemetry Harbor, use the following structure:

-- `time`: Timestamp of the sensor reading (ISO 8601 format)
+- `time`: Timestamp of the ship reading (ISO 8601 format)
 - `ship_id`: Unique identifier for the device
-- `sensor_id`: Identifier for the sensor or data type
+- `ship_id`: Identifier for the ship or data type
-- `value`: The recorded sensor value
+- `value`: The recorded ship value

 ## API Endpoints

-- Single Data Push: `POST http://example.hive.telemetryhive.com/api/v1/ingest`
+- Single Data Push: `POST http://example.harbor.telemetryharbor.com/api/v1/ingest`
-- Batch Data Push: `POST http://example.hive.telemetryhive.com/api/v1/ingest/batch`
+- Batch Data Push: `POST http://example.harbor.telemetryharbor.com/api/v1/ingest/batch`

 Remember to include your API key in the `X-API-Key` header for all requests.